Understanding Multistationarity of Fully Open Reaction Networks: Chemical reaction network theory

 A directed graph can naturally be associated to a network by considering the complexes as its nodes and the reactions as its directed edges.
 We refer to this digraph as the \emph{CR-graph} of the network.

 \begin{example}[\cite{Drexler-et-al-2019}] Consider a simple model for chemotherapy of tumours.
 Let $A$ stand for tumour cells and $B$ for a drug.
 In a simple scenario a tumour cell divides and becomes two new tumour cells, giving reaction $A\ce{->}2A$.
 Suppose the drug and a tumour cell react and the tumour cell dies.
 This can be expressed as a reaction with one molecule of the drug and one cell in the reactant, but only the molecule of the drug remaining in the product, i.e. $A+B\ce{->}B$.
 Finally, we assume the drug leaves the body so we have an outflow for $B$, $B\ce{->}0$.
-The three sets associated with this network are $\cS=\lbrace A, B\rbrace$, $\cC=\lbrace 0, A, 2A, B, A+B\rbrace$ and $\cR=\lbrace A\ce{->}2A, A+B\ce{->}B, B\ce{->}0\rbrace$.
-All this information can be represented via the following CR-graph with two components.
+The three sets associated with this network are $\cS=\lbrace A, B\rbrace$, $\cC=\lbrace 0, A, 2A, B, A+B\rbrace$ and